Einsiedeln: Modern history

-During Napoleon's invasion of Switzerland in 1798, the Abbey was suppressed for about three years and the land was added to the city of Schwyz.
+During the French invasion of Switzerland in 1798, the Abbey was suppressed for about three years and the land was added to the city of Schwyz.
 Following the collapse of the post-invasion Helvetic Republic, in 1803 as part of the Act of Mediation Einsiedeln became a Bezirk (or District) in the Canton of Schwyz.
 During the Restoration starting in 1815, the Abbey's power began to grow in the Canton.
 A desire for reform led the Districts of March, Küssnacht and Pfäffikon to declare themselves Kanton Schwyz äusseres Land (Canton of Schwyz, Outer Lands) with a liberal constitution in 1832.
 The Abbey stood on the side of the conservative faction in the Canton, which caused tense relations between them and the surrounding villages until the creation of the Federal State in 1848.

 Geography

 Einsiedeln is situated in the valley of the Alp river.
 It comprises six localities: Bennau, Egg, Willerzell, Euthal, Gross and Trachslau.
 The village of Biberbrugg is shared with the municipality of Feusisberg.
 Einsiedeln has a total area of 99.1 km2, of which nearly half (47.1%) is agricultural and only slightly less (44.5%) is forested.
 The rest of the land is either settled (5.5%) or non-productive (less than 2.8%).

 Einsiedeln is located approximately 7.5 km from the southern end of the Lake of Zurich, and 2 km west of the artificial Sihlsee lake.
 It is on a plateau (ca. 880 m above sea level).
-The town is located at an altitude of 470 m higher than Zurich, with which it has a railway connection.
+The town is located at an altitude of 470 m higher than Zürich, with which it has a railway connection.

 Einsiedeln is also the capital and only municipality of the District of Einsiedeln.